 Energy Conservation & Demand Management

-In 2014, Western determined a set of Energy Conservation Goals that would help us drive investment and innovation within our facilities.
-These goals included:
+In 2014, Western determined a set of Energy Conservation Goals that would drive investment and innovation within our facilities.
+More recently, Western has updated its commitment to Energy Conservation.
+The 2019-2024 Conservation and Demand Management (CDM) report includes Western's results from 2014-2018 and the plan for moving forward.

-Facilities Management continues to support these and more conservation and demand managemnet intitaives.
-The following are some of the recent projects undertaken with conservation outcomes;
+Facilities Management continues to support these and more conservation and demand management initiatives.
+The following are a sampling of projects undertaken with conservation outcomes;

 topEnergy and water efficiency and conservation